 - In the case of multiple authors and editors, a single woman will suffice, but books with 50% or better representation are preferred

 So!
-With that out of the way, here's what I read in February:
+Here's what I read in March.

 That puts my counts for 2014: